manishrw/mean-starter-website/README.md

-# MEAN Stack based SPA for Personal website.
+# MEAN Stack based Web Application

-This repo is a Single Page application based on MEAN stack.
+This project is a Web application based on MEAN stack.
 It's bundled to get started for a personal website.

 ## Installation
 1. Download the repository.
 Make sure [node](https://nodejs.org/en/download/) v14 LTS and npm are installed.
 2. Install npm modules: `npm install`